magespecialist/m2-MSP_TwoFactorAuth/README.md

 **DO NOT ATTEMPT TO MODIFY ANY DB INFORMATION UNLESS YOU UNDERSTAND WHAT YOU ARE DOING**

 Table `core_config_data`:
-* `msp/twofactorauth/enabled`: Set to zero to disble globally
+* `msp/twofactorauth/enabled`: Set to zero to disable 2fa globally
 * `msp/twofactorauth/force_providers`: Delete this entry to remove forced providers option

 Table `msp_tfa_user_config`: